yasserzs3/ETL-Pipeline-for-Retail-Sales-Data/README.md

 - **Key Operations**:
   - Combines online and in-store sales data
   - Cleans invalid or null entries
-  - Aggregates sales by product_id and sale_date
+  - Performs complete aggregation by product_id to calculate total quantities and amounts
-  - Calculates total quantities and amounts
+  - Prepares final dataset for loading with no further aggregation needed
 - **Data Validation**:
   - Type checking and conversion
   - Handling of missing values
   - Data quality assurance
 - **Key Functions**:
-  - `transform_data()`: Main function that orchestrates the transformation process and returns JSON data
+  - `transform_data()`: Main function that orchestrates the entire transformation process
   - `load_and_validate_data()`: Loads JSON strings from XCom and converts to DataFrames
   - `convert_numeric_columns()`: Converts string columns to numeric types using pandas to_numeric
   - `clean_data()`: Removes rows with null values and filters out records with non-positive quantities or amounts
-  - `aggregate_sales()`: Groups by product_id and sale_date to sum quantities and sale amounts
+  - `aggregate_sales()`: Performs full aggregation by product_id only, calculating total quantity and total sale amount

 #### 3. Load Task
 - **Implementation**: `scripts/loading.py`
 - **Purpose**: Loads processed data into target database
 - **Features**:
   - Creates or updates sales_summary table
-  - Implements upsert pattern for updating existing records
+  - Truncates existing data before inserting new data
-  - Maintains both database and CSV output
+  - Loads pre-aggregated data directly with no further processing
-  - Transaction management for data integrity
+  - Maintains database integrity with transaction handling
 - **Key Functions**:
-  - `load_data()`: Main function that retrieves data from XCom, processes it, and loads to both CSV and database
+  - `load_data()`: Loads the already-aggregated data to both CSV and database
-  - `validate_dataframe()`: Checks for required columns and ensures quantities and amounts aren't negative
+  - `validate_dataframe()`: Performs final validation on data structure and values
-  - Uses SQL with ON CONFLICT to update existing records by adding quantities and amounts
+  - Uses TRUNCATE TABLE to clear existing data before each load
-  - Merges new data with existing CSV data if output file already exists
+  - Overwrites existing CSV output file rather than merging with it
-  - Saves final aggregated product-level summary (not date-level) to both database and CSV
+  - No additional aggregation is performed in this step

 ## Implementation Details